developit/jasonformat.com/public/content/blog/islands-architecture.md

 </div>

 I’ve struggled to find references to this online, but heard the name used multiple times this year when describing the approach outlined here.
+To the best of my knowledge, the "Component Islands" pattern was coined by Etsy's frontend architect [Katie Sylor-Miller](https://twitter.com/ksylor) during a meeting we had in 2019.

 The general idea of an “Islands” architecture is deceptively simple: render HTML pages on the server, and inject placeholders or slots around highly dynamic regions.
 These placeholders/slots contain the server-rendered HTML output from their corresponding widget.
 They denote regions that can then be "hydrated" on the client into small self-contained widgets, reusing their server-rendered initial HTML.